This post from 2012 was updated in 2020. For more of our favorite pregnancy resources, check out Moving Well During Pregnancy.

 I just wanted to point out that the premise everyone has agreed upon to this point is that being pregnant dictates that your center of mass has moved forward.
 Or maybe it's that the natural mass accumulation of pregnancy is all on the front.
 But is this the case?

 We cannot deny that there is more mass now on the front.
 And we cannot deny that it needs to be supported.
 The question is, does that support come by dragging the entire skeleton (and organs) into a new alignment during this period of time or are there other growths in the body that are necessary to the ecology of pregnancy and parenting?

 Picture this.
 You’re getting heavier every day but you’re walking around with this extra mass.
 A lot of walking, like 3-10 miles every day.
 And you’re going up and down hills (not just walking a track) and you’re carrying stuff.
 And squatting to pee.
 And more importantly, getting out of the squat (groan) when you’re done.
 And also getting up and down off the ground a bunch of times.
 You’re getting stronger, right?
 Which means that you’re increasing the mass of your muscles—including the muscles down the backs of the legs, those that propel you forward with each step (so, 10,000 leg strengthening reps per day).

 We get a center of mass

-1. Slightly flexing your knees tenses your quads and increases pressure and friction under the knee cap.
+1. Slightly bending your knees all the time tenses your quads and increases pressure under the knee cap.

-2. Slightly tucking the pelvis causes excessive pressure on the sacrum (ow) during sitting and minimizes gluteal contraction (and therefore development) while walking.
-It also increases tension in the pelvic floor — not good for vaginal delivery.
+2. Slightly tucking the pelvis can place excessive pressure on the sacrum (ow) during sitting and minimizes gluteal contraction (and therefore development) while walking.
+It can also increase tension in the pelvic floor.

-But what I think shouldn’t be important.
-What matters is what YOU think, and why.
-And why, and why, and why.
+But what I think isn't as important as what YOU think, and why.